-Contract for Change is led by a Steering Group of cross-sectoral leaders who are passionate about collaborating, and embedding the principles of social value into procurement and commissioning best practice.
+Contract for Change is led by a Steering Committee of cross-sectoral leaders who are passionate about collaborating, and embedding the principles of social value into procurement and commissioning best practice.

-Members of the Steering Group can be found here.
+Members of the Steering Committee can be found here.

-The Steering Group meets once a month, Powerpoints and minutes can be found below:
+The Steering Group meets bi-monthly, Powerpoints and minutes can be found below: